NEUBIAS/training-resources/_includes/containers/act03_build.md

     cellpose                         01                   9055a7c1a1ef  51 minutes ago  12.7 GB
     ```

-4. Now we have the cellpose container locally, we can run it by using the steps in previous activity `Run CellPose container`.
+4. Now we have the cellpose container locally, we can run it by using the steps in previous activity `Run CellPose container` from step 3.